layumi/Person_reID_baseline_pytorch/tutorial/README.md

 ## Part 4: Your Turn.
 For the assignment, you are free to select any related topics.
 Here I just give some basic ideas.
 You do not need to finish all.

-- Market-1501 is a dataset collected at Tsinghua University in summer.
+- Try different datasets.
+Market-1501 is a dataset collected at Tsinghua University in summer.

 Let's try another dataset called DukeMTMC-reID, which is collected at Duke University in winter.